 Self-Check Questions

-3. Compare and contrast how viscosity and surface tension each resist fluid motion—what physical mechanisms are involved, and in what types of problems would each dominate?
+Compare and contrast how viscosity and surface tension each resist fluid motion.
+What physical mechanisms are involved, and in what types of problems would each dominate?

-4. If local pressure in a pump drops below a fluid's vapor pressure, what phenomenon occurs?
-Which fluid property would you increase to prevent this at a given operating temperature?
+If local pressure in a pump drops below a fluid's vapor pressure, what phenomenon occurs?
+What could you change about the system or fluid to prevent this at a given operating temperature?

-5. An FRQ asks you to explain why sound travels faster in water than in air.
-Which two fundamental properties would you reference, and how do they combine to determine wave speed?
+Why does sound travel faster in water than in air?
+Which two fundamental properties determine wave speed, and how do they combine in the equation c=K/ฯโ?